professorf/ArcadeSimplex/paper.md

 # Background

-In the Fall of 2017, as part of the Freshman Learning Communities program at the University of New Mexico, I taught a class to incoming freshmen on Internet Memes & Digital Media (MGMT190, hereafter “Memes Class”) in the business school, which was paired with Computer Programming Fundamentals (CS151L, hereafter “Programming Class”) in the engineering school.
+In the Fall of 2017, as part of the Freshmen Learning Communities program at the University of New Mexico, I taught a class on Internet Memes & Digital Media in the business school (MGMT190, “Memes Class”).
+Memes class was paired with Computer Programming Fundamentals in the engineering school (CS151L, “Programming Class”).
+Both classes contained incoming freshmen only.

+In paired classes, students apply the concepts from one class to another class.
+In this case, they apply programming  concepts to the development of memes.
+The hope is that students will acquire a deeper understanding of programming by applying what they learn to create memes.

-The goal of the paired classes was to get students to apply the concepts in Programming Class to Memes Class.
-The first week of class, I asked students how they would like to apply the programming skills they learned.
-An overwhelming majority indicated they would like to try and create a new kind of meme based on simple video games.
+The first week of class, I asked students how they would like to apply the programming skills they learned towards creading memes.
+Now, there are many different kinds of memes, the most popular of which are image macros and funny/shocking videos.
+But a majority of the students indicated they would like to try something different—to create memes based on simple video games.

+The main issue was that these students were introductory programming students and did not have the programming skills necessary to create games from scratch.
+They were adept, however, at taking code and modifying it.

-`ArcadeSimplex` was the codebase I created to help students — with neither programming nor game development experience — to develop their video game memes.
+Thus, I created `ArcadeSimplex` a codebase to help students — with neither programming nor game development experience — to develop video game memes using a copy and tweak strategy.

 # Summary